wathhr/headline-omp/README.md

 ## Bugs
 1. On Windows, the headline doesn't render anywhere but in Windows Terminal, unsure why this really happens.
-2. When the prompt is bigger than the terminal itself, the prompt wraps to the next line, rather than creating a separator and cutting off the path, like the original theme.
-As far as I can tell; currently unable to be implemented.
+2. When the prompt is bigger than the terminal itself, the prompt wraps to the next line, rather than creating a separator and cutting off the path, like on the original theme.
 3. The prompt doesn't cover the entire line, leaving a gap at the end.

 ## Credits